mixxxdj/manual/source/chapters/user_interface.rst

 * **While paused at Cue point (Cue button lit)**:

   * Holding down the Cue button track plays from :term:`Cue point <cue>` as long as the button is pressed.
-After releasing the Cue button the track jums back to Cue point and pauses again.
+After releasing the Cue button the track jumps back to Cue point and pauses again.
 You can continue playing by pressing play before releasing the Cue button.